ianperrin/MMM-Formula1/README.md

 # MagicMirror Module: MMM-Formula1
-A MagicMirror Module for displaying the driver standings from the current Formula 1 season.
+A MagicMirror Module for displaying standings for the Formula 1 drivers and constructors championships.

 ## Example

 ![](.github/example.png)

-### The module displays the driver standings from the current Formula 1 season including:
+### The module displays the standings from the current Formula 1 season including:
+* The flag for the driver or constructor.
-* The drivers name.
+* The drivers name (when the drivers standings are displayed).
-* The drivers constructor.
+* The constructor name.
-* The drivers current points total.
+* The current points total.
-* The drivers current number of wins.
+* The current number of wins.

 ### In addition you can configure the following options
+* Which season to display the standings for `season`
+* Whether to show the drivers or constructors standings `type`
-* How many drivers to display in the standings table `maxRows`
+* How many drivers/constructors to display in the standings table `maxRows`

 ## Installation